Plutonomicon/cardano-transaction-lib/doc/blockfrost.md

 ### 6. Extra configuration options

-If your tests are failing because the effects of the transaction do not seem to propagate, try increasing the delay after transaction submission.
-Blockfrost does not update the query layer state consistently, so this is the best workaround we can have.
+If the tests are failing because the effects of the transaction do not seem to propagate, it is possible to increase the delay after transaction submission.
+Blockfrost does not update the query layer state atomically (proxied Ogmios eval-tx endpoint seems to lag behind the DB), so this is the best workaround we can have:

 ```bash
 export TX_CONFIRMATION_DELAY_SECONDS=30